sanjujohn8055/portfolio-for-content-management-sytem/README.md

 # Portfolio CMS - Professional Portfolio Management System

-A modern, responsive web application that enables developers and professionals to create, manage, and share beautiful portfolios with ease.
+A web application for creating and managing professional portfolios.
+Built with Flask and designed for developers and professionals who need an easy way to showcase their work online.

 ## 🚀 Live Demo